xonsh/xonsh/docs/packages.rst

     $ pip install 'xonsh[full]'

-This uses the pip 'extras' syntax, and is equivalent to:
+This uses the pip 'extras' syntax to install all required libraries for best shell experience.

+The above ``pip`` commands may have to be spelled ``pip3`` or ``sudo pip3`` if you are not installing in a virtual environment.

+**pipx** - `<https://github.com/pypa/pipx>`_: This is a recommended method than using system's package managers since this will setup an isolated virtual environment automatically and installing external xontribs is easier.

 .. code-block:: console

+    $ pipx install 'xonsh[full]'
+    # then xontribs can be installed with
-    $ pip install pygments prompt-toolkit setproctitle xonsh
+    $ pipx inject xonsh xontrib-jupyter-shell

-The above ``pip`` commands may have to be spelled ``pip3`` or ``sudo pip3`` if you are not installing in a virtual environment.

 **source:** Pip can also install the most recent xonsh source code from the `xonsh project repository <https://github.com/xonsh/xonsh>`_.